kittobi1992/cluster_editing/README.md

     cat ../instances/heur/heur011.gr | ./heuristic > edits.txt

 Per default, the heuristic solver runs for 10 minutes and the exact solver until an optimal solution is found.
-The time limit of the heuristic solver can be adjusted via the `--time-limit` flag (in seconds):
+The time limit of the solvers can be adjusted via the `--time-limit` flag (in seconds):

     cat ../instances/heur/heur011.gr | ./heuristic --time-limit=100 > edits.txt